On this page

 Sample Output

-Here is what a full Gaze report looks like on a real Go project — gcal-organizer, analyzed with Gaze v1.2.3.
+Here is what a full Gaze report looks like on a real Go project — gcal-organizer.
+This sample was generated with an earlier version of Gaze; current output may include additional metrics and formatting improvements.

 Overall Health Assessment